 University of Wisconsin-Platteville Placement Rate: 95.34%

 Endicott College always aims for career-ready students through their “learn by doing” philosophy that the school embraces through its unique Four-Year Internship Program.
-The program equips their graduates with strong educational foundation and relevant experience to make way for a fulfilling career journey.
+The program equips its graduates with a strong educational foundation and relevant experience to make way for a fulfilling career journey.

 Endicott College Placement Rate: 95.31%

-Nebraska Wesleyan University in Lincoln, Nebraska features a NWU Career Center with a platform that students and alumni, parents and families, and NWU Staff readily have access to.
-The Career Center assists students in career exploration, aside from providing job search options, NWU guides students in writing effective resumes and cover letters, and help them ace interviews.
-The Nebraska College Recruiting Consortium offers a convenient for employers and students and alumni podium across Nebraska’s 9 four-year colleges and universities.
+Nebraska Wesleyan University in Lincoln, Nebraska, features an NWU Career Center with a platform that students and alumni, parents and families, and NWU Staff readily have access to.
+The Career Center assists students in career exploration; aside from providing job search options, NWU guides students in writing effective resumes and cover letters and helps them ace interviews.
+The Nebraska College Recruiting Consortium conveniently offers employers and students and alumni podium across Nebraska’s 9 four-year colleges and universities.
 Interested students can access full-time and part-time positions, internships, volunteering programs, and service opportunities.

 Nebraska Wesleyan University Placement Rate: 95.22%

 Quinnipiac University has a Career Development Office for students who wish to explore their future career options.
-Employers are able to post job opportunities through QU Career Connections.
-Other means of job placement assistance at Quinnipiac include interview sessions for students on campus, development of internship programs, arranging site visits for students, and career fairs so students can explore their career options.
-Also, the Career Development Team conducts several activities and workshops such as Career Boot Camp, Annual Fairs, Mentor Programs, Mock-Interview Days, Corporate Information Sessions and other activities to improve students’ chances at making it out there professionally .
+Employers can post job opportunities through QU Career Connections.
+Other means of job placement assistance at Quinnipiac include interview sessions for students on campus, development of internship programs, arranging site visits for students, and career fairs to explore their career options.
+Also, the Career Development Team conducts several activities and workshops such as Career Boot Camp, Annual Fairs, Mentor Programs, Mock-Interview Days, Corporate Information Sessions, and other activities to improve students’ chances at making it out there professionally.

 Quinnipiac University Placement Rate: 95.17%

-The universities and colleges that we’ve listed above cover the general career perspectives as they relate to students’ fields of interest, thus the types of employment are not specified.
-Some graduates of these universities, as many other college graduates in general, work outside of their chosen degree.
+The universities and colleges that we’ve listed above cover the general career perspectives related to students’ fields of interest; thus, the types of employment are not specified.
+Like many other college graduates in general, some graduates of these universities work outside of their chosen degree.
 Some are underemployed but work full time.

 Did we include the school you have initially chosen or currently attend?
 Does your college run job placement programs?